CATALOG: Services for Students with Disabilities

 - Evidence, if any, of completion of high school math courses.

-- VPT mathematics score, current within 2 years.
+- VPT mathematics score, current within 5 years or high school transcript as appropriate.

-3. The ADA Coordinator, in consultation with the Mathematics Program Head and the appropriate academic dean, will review the documentation, consult with individuals as identified in item 2 above, and gather any additional information from the student if needed.
+- The ADA Coordinator, in consultation with the Mathematics Discipline Lead and the appropriate academic dean, will review the documentation, consult with individuals as identified in item 2 above, and gather any additional information from the student if needed.
 After review, if the substitution is determined necessary, the ADA Coordinator will submit the request for substitution to the college Registrar for processing.
 The student must complete the total number of credit hours required for the desired degree or certificate.